Modeling Open Calls, Go-Sees, Castings & Auditions

-Whether you call them Open Calls, Go-Sees, Castings or Auditions, one of the ways that modeling agencies find new faces, and clients find models they'd like to book for modeling jobs, is to hold an open call, go-see, casting or audition.
-There was a time these appointments were even called "cattle calls" but that term is rarely used anymore.
+One of the ways that modeling agencies find new faces, and clients find models they'd like to book for modeling jobs, is to hold an open call, go-see, casting or audition.
+There was a time these appointments were even called "cattle calls," but thankfully that term is rarely used anymore.

-Modeling agencies will usually hold open calls or go-sees for a few hours once a week where aspiring models can simply walk in and meet with an agent - no appointment time necessary.
-If you don't live near one of the major markets it can be difficult for you to attend an open call.
-If this is the case for you then a model scouting website can be helpful.
+Modeling agencies will usually hold open calls or go-sees for a few hours once a week, allowing aspiring models to simply walk in without an appointment and meet with an agent.
+If you don't live near one of the major markets, it can be difficult for you to attend an open call.
+In that case, a model scouting website can be helpful.

 Clients will hold a casting or audition at a specific time where numerous models from a variety of agencies meet with the client in person so the client can make their final selection of models.

 How you conduct yourself during and after one of these appointments can make or break your modeling career.
-Here are 2 tips to help you succeed at your next interview!
+Here are five tips to help you succeed at your next interview.

-Sometimes, however, being late is unavoidable.
-If you are going to late always call your agent or the person you have your appointment with and give them a time when you expect to arrive.
+There are occasions when being late is unavoidable.
+When it happens, always call your agent or the person you have your appointment with and let them know when you expect to arrive.

-Agency open calls are a little more flexible and agencies usually run open calls within a two to three-hour time frame.
-It's still best to arrive early to open calls rather than wait until the end because you might find yourself interviewed by a tired and cranky agent and that is never a good thing.
+Agency open calls are a little more flexible, usually running within a two- or three-hour time frame.
+It's still best to arrive early to open calls rather than wait until the end because you might find yourself interviewed by a tired and cranky agent.

-If you are meeting with an agent for the first time it is not necessary for you to have professional modeling photos.
+If you're meeting with an agent for the first time, it's not necessary for you to have professional modeling photos.
 It is helpful, however, if you bring a few simple snapshots that you can leave with the agent if they ask.
-Most agents will take some "digitals" of you if they are interested, but it is nice to show the agent that you are prepared.
+Most agents will take some "digitals" of you if they are interested, but it's nice to show the agent that you're prepared.

-If you have a modeling portfolio (your "book"), always bring it with you.
+If you do have a modeling portfolio (your "book"), always bring it with you.

 No Contact Sheets or Outtakes